Voilett-Roze/asus/Guest-WIFI-QR-code-generator-for-display-on-local-network-webpage-(visible-from-TV,-smartphones...)-and-random-password-rotation.md

 * qrencode : to convert WIFI password into QR code
 * coreutils-base64 : to format qrcode into data uri

-I'm note entering in the detail of setting up entware and lighttpd, there are plenty of resources to help achieving that.
+I'm not entering in the details of setting up entware and lighttpd, there are plenty of resources to help achieving that.

 ## Script